 You can initiate up to ten LCK background processes to reduce the bottleneck of synchronizing locking, but one is usually more than enough.
-You should not initiate the LCK background processes unless you're implementing a parallel server setup of Oracle.
+You should not initiate the LCK background processes unless you're implementing a parallel server setup of Oracle server code is the same regardless of the tool that is executing the SQL statement, the same steps are involved.
+The server code is sometimes known as the Oracle kernel code.